Maximum residue levels (MRLs) and import tolerances

 In a limited number of cases temporary MRLs may be set based on monitoring data.
 For example, this may be to cover environmental contamination or cross contamination.
-The use of the OECD calculator may not be appropriate in such cases to establish the MRL.
+In these cases, the OECD calculator may not be appropriate to establish the MRL.

 Risk assessments support MRLs which protect all consumers.
-This includes vulnerable groups such as babies and children.
+This includes vulnerable groups such as children.
 HSE evaluates data on residues in treated commodities and the toxicology of the pesticide.
-Find out more about the residues data requirements and how consumer risk assessments are conducted.
+More about the residues data requirements and how consumer risk assessments are conducted.

-MRLs are set below the levels which would pose consumer safety concerns.
+MRLs are normally set below, and in most cases well below the levels which would pose consumer safety concerns.